jcu-eresearch/plone-user-doc/source/addedit.rst

 **Properties tab**
    * Allows the user to set/edit the metadata for this item.
-This is discussed further in the `Setting advanced metadata properties`_ section.
+This is discussed further in the :ref:`setting-advanced-metadata-properties` section.

 **Sharing**
    * Allows the user to add users who can view this item.
 This is discussed